von Amie E. Grills, Melissa Holt, Gerald Reid, Chelsey Bowman

 Reihe: Advances in Psychotherapy – Evidence-Based Practice - Band 47

 An evidence-based guide to bullying and peer victimization

 A concise guide to understanding, assessing, and addressing bullying

 There has been an explosion of media attention on youth bullying and peer victimization over the last decade, with cyberbullying becoming more prevalent through the use of social media.
 While any bullying has serious negative physical and mental health effects which can lead the bullied individual to great despair and even suicide, there are also negative outcomes for the bullies themselves.
-This volume, written by leading experts, provides clinicians with clear guidance on how to assess and treat this complex behavior.
+This volume provides clinicians with clear guidance on how to assess and treat this complex behavior.